DIVERSITY, EQUITY AND INCLUSION

 Challenge Day training provided by national Challenge Day speakers and local participants for Sanford’s middle and high school students; Challenge Day activities are designed to increase personal power and self-esteem, shift dangerous peer pressure to positive peer support and eliminate the acceptability of teasing, violence and all forms of oppression for students.

 I recognize that we still have a lot of work to do.
 With empathy and understanding, I hope that one day we can assure all children in Sanford, no matter their skin color, that they are safe, they are valued, and their lives matter.
-Please join me in pledging to replace racism and hate, wherever it exists, with peace, kindness and love and to find peaceful and supportive ways to promote positive change in our schools and community.
+Please join me in helping to replace racism and hate, wherever it exists, with peace, kindness and love and to find peaceful and supportive ways to promote positivity in our schools and community.